 Over the last two decades, Health Care Without Harm has had a significant impact on the health sector by working with health professionals, hospitals, major health systems, ministries of health and UN organizations to reduce the sector’s environmental footprint and mobilize it as an advocate for environmental health and justice.
 Our successes include:

-- In recent years, HCWH has established itself as a world leader on climate change and health.
-We organized the first Global Climate and Health Summit at COP17 in Durban, South Africa; helped establish an international coalition of health organizations, the Global Climate and Health Alliance; and co-authored with WHO a ground breaking Discussion Document on how health care can become more climate smart—all in 2011.
+- In recent years, Health Care Withourt Harm has established itself as a world leader on climate change and health.
+We organized the first Global Climate and Health Summit at COP17 in Durban, South Africa; helped establish an international coalition of health organizations, the Global Climate and Health Alliance; and co-authored with WHO a ground breaking discussion document on how health care can become more climate smart—all in 2011.
 Since then, HCWH has focused on embedding a low carbon framework based on mitigation, resilience and leadership strategies in hospitals, health systems and international health organizations and financial institutions around the world.
-We have developed measurement tools, case studies and a framework—the 2020 Challenge-- that can help hospitals and health systems measurably more toward low-carbon health care delivery.
+We have developed measurement tools, case studies and a framework -the 2020 Challenge- that can help hospitals and health systems measurably more toward low-carbon health care delivery.
 And we have convened health care leaders to develop shared strategies at several global fora, including the Paris Climate Conference.

-- HCWH’s Healthy Energy Initiative has helped educate and mobilize Health sector leaders in seven countries to advocate for a move away from fossil-fuel based energy development, particularly coal, and towards clean, renewable energy options.
+- Health Care Withourt Harm’s Healthy Energy Initiative has helped educate and mobilize Health sector leaders in seven countries to advocate for a move away from fossil-fuel based energy development, particularly coal, and towards clean, renewable energy options.

-- While HCWH started in the U.S. in 1996, it quickly spread around the world.
-Over the last twenty years, we have created a deep well of expertise and helped generate a worldwide health care movement for environmental sustainability.
-We now have offices in four continents, strategic partner organizations in several other countries, and a global coordination team—all brimming with committed staff people dedicated to achieving our mission.
+- Health Care Without Harm began in 1996 in the United States and quickly spread around the world.
+Over the last twenty plus years, we have created a deep well of expertise and helped generate a worldwide health care movement for environmental sustainability.
+We now have four regional offices in Argentina, Brussels, the Philippines and the United States; strategic partner organizations in 6 countries, such as Australia, Brazil, China, India, Nepal and South Africa, and a global coordination team- all brimming with committed staff dedicated to achieving our mission.